Creating specifications with HTML

 See the HTML example below for a full HTML file with a link to the concordion.css stylesheet.

-Concordion specifications can be written using either Markdown or HTML (alternatively you can use Excel with the Excel Extension, or write your own extension to handle other formats).
+Concordion specifications can be written using HTML (alternatively you can use Excel with the Excel Extension, or write your own extension to handle other formats).
+It is planned for Concordion.NET 2.0 to support Markdown format.
 Specification suites can contain specifications written in a mixture of specification languages.

 HTML format specifications